sefamertgungor/invoice-system/README.md

   <summary>Rest API Açıklamaları</summary>

   - http://localhost:8080/v1/users/save -> It is used in the customer registration section of the system.
 Name and surname fields should not be blank.
 Necessary validation procedures have been carried out.
   - http://localhost:8080/v1/users/get -> Brings all customers registered in the system.
+Return customer list, HttpStatus, message as reponse.
   - http://localhost:8080/v1/users/get/{subscriberId} -> Brings the desired customer with subscriberId.
+Return customer, HttpStatus and message as response.
   - http://localhost:8080/v1/users/delete/{subscriberId} -> Deletes the desired customer with subscriberId.
+Return deleted customer, Httpstatus and message as response.
   - http://localhost:8080/v1/users/update/{subscriberId}?surname=&name= -> Updates the desired customer. (name and surname @RequestParam)
   - http://localhost:8080/v1/invoice/save -> It is used in the invoice registration section of the system. subscriberNo and invoiceAmount fields should not be blank.
 Necessary validation procedures have been carried out.
   - http://localhost:8080/v1/invoice/get -> Brings all invoices registered in the system.
+Return invoice list, HttpStatus, message as reponse.
   - http://localhost:8080/v1/invoice/get/{invoiceNo} -> Brings the desired invoice with invoiceNo.
+Return invoice, HttpStatus and message as response.
   - http://localhost:8080/v1/invoice/delete/{invoiceNo} -> Deletes the desired customer with invoiceNo.
+Return deleted invoice, Httpstatus and message as response.
   - http://localhost:8080/v1/invoice/invoiceInquiry/{invoiceNo} -> Performs invoice payment inquiry with invoiceNo.
+If status equals 1 invoice paid, if status equals zero invoice not paid.
   - http://localhost:8080/v1/payment/invoiceInquiry/{subscribeNo} -> Performs invoice payment inquiry with subscribeNo.
+If such a record exists, there is no unpaid invoice for the user.

 </details>